jacobkap/crimebythenumbers/docs/graphing-2.md

 #>                             0.02                             0.02
 #>          baseball bat and bottle baseball bat and fireplace poker
 #>                             0.02                             0.02
-#>           baseball bat and knife                          bayonet
+#>           baseball bat and knife               BB gun and vehicle
 #>                             0.02                             0.02
-#>               BB gun and vehicle                     bean-bag gun
+#>                     bean-bag gun                       binoculars
 #>                             0.02                             0.02
-#>                       binoculars                           bottle
+#>                           bottle                    bow and arrow
 #>                             0.02                             0.02
-#>                    bow and arrow              car, knife and mace
+#>              car, knife and mace                          carjack
 #>                             0.02                             0.02
-#>                          carjack                         chainsaw
+#>                         chainsaw              claimed to be armed
 #>                             0.02                             0.02
-#>              claimed to be armed               contractor's level
+#>               contractor's level                   cordless drill
 #>                             0.02                             0.02
-#>                   cordless drill                        fireworks
+#>                        fireworks                         flagpole
 #>                             0.02                             0.02
-#>                         flagpole                          grenade
+#>                          grenade                    gun and sword
 #>                             0.02                             0.02
-#>                    gun and sword                       hand torch
+#>                       hand torch                         ice pick
 #>                             0.02                             0.02
-#>                         ice pick                knife and vehicle
+#>                knife and vehicle                  machete and gun
 #>                             0.02                             0.02
-#>                  machete and gun                       metal rake
+#>                       metal rake                       microphone
 #>                             0.02                             0.02
-#>                       microphone                       motorcycle
+#>                       motorcycle                         nail gun
 #>                             0.02                             0.02
-#>                         nail gun                              oar
+#>                              oar                              pen
 #>                             0.02                             0.02
-#>                              pen                  railroad spikes
+#>                  railroad spikes                          stapler
 #>                             0.02                             0.02
-#>                          stapler              vehicle and machete
+#>              vehicle and machete                    walking stick
 #>                             0.02                             0.02
-#>                    walking stick                       wasp spray
+#>                       wasp spray                           wrench
 #>                             0.02                             0.02
-#>                           wrench
-#>                             0.02
 ```

 Now it is a little easier to interpret.
 In over half of the cases the victim was carrying a gun.
 15% of the time they had a knife.
 And 6% of the time they were unarmed.
 In 4% of cases there is no data on any weapon.
 That leaves about 20% of cases where one of the many rare weapons were used, including some that overlap with one of the more common categories.

 Think about how you'd graph this data.
-There are 100 unique values in this column though fewer than ten of them are common enough to appear more than 1% of the time.
+There are 99 unique values in this column though fewer than ten of them are common enough to appear more than 1% of the time.
 Should we graph all of them?
 No, that would overwhelm any graph.
 For a useful graph we would need to combine many of these into a single category - possibly called "other weapons."
 And how do we deal with values where they could meet multiple larger categories?
 There is not always a clear answer for these types of questions.
 It depends on what data you're interested in, the goal of the graph, the target audience, and personal preference.

 Let's keep exploring the data by looking at gender and race.